Immersion Programs

 Program Cost

 The Justice in January program cost varies from year to year and is assessed as a SOSJ 280 course fee in the Fall semester.
-The program fee for 2024-25 academic year is $925.00 and covers program expenses for all three parts of the program including text materials for SOSJ 280, expenses for the immersion experience including transportation, lodging, meals, donations to partner organizations and a one-way flight to Spokane from the immersion site at the end of the trip, and materials and transportation for the spring advocacy internships/projects.
+The program fee for 2024-25 academic year is $900.00 and covers program expenses for all three parts of the program including text materials for SOSJ 280, expenses for the immersion experience including transportation at the site, lodging, meals, donations to partner organizations and program expenses for the spring advocacy internships/projects.

 What does this fee not cover?
-Students are responsible for responsible for covering the cost of transportation to the immersion site.
-This fee covers three meals per day while on site but does not cover meals and snacks while traveling to the site or coffee or other extras that participants may wish to have.
-Participants should plan to bring cash (USD) in the amount of $50.00.
+Students are responsible for responsible for covering the cost of transportation to and from the immersion site.
+The program fee covers three meals per day while on site but does not cover meals and snacks while traveling to the site or coffee or other extras that participants may wish to have.
+Participants should plan to bring cash (USD) in the amount of $50.00 or more.
 There may also be opportunities for participants to buy souvenirs at the site and participants should bring cash and/or a credit/debit card if interested in these opportunities.
 Note: many vendors we engage with do not accept cards, so carrying some extra cash is advised.

 Program Registration